 In order to confirm your booking and services contracted you agree to pay a deposit (a percentage of the total value of your booking).
 The remaining balance is to be paid locally upon arrival to the surf camp.
-Please read our booking terms and conditions.
+Please read our booking Terms and Conditions.

-- 5 bedrooms - private and shared (customized rooms for couples)
+- 5 bedrooms - private or shared

 - Air conditioning